omogbolahan94/Personal-AI-Agents-Lab/Crew AI Framework/debate/README.md

 ## Running the Project

-To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project:
+To kickstart the crew of AI agents and begin task execution, run this from debate directory in the root folder of the project:

 ```bash
 $ crewai run